Two Hilbert schemes in computer vision: Moduli and deformation theory

 \subsection{Deformations of multiview configurations}

 In this section, we study the relationship between the infinitesimal deformation theory of a camera configuration and the deformation theory of its associated multiview scheme.
-We get strong results for non-collinear cameras for arbitrary $n$ and for collinear cameras for $n>4$.

-As we will see below, this gives strong results on the relationship between $\Cam_n$ and $\Hilb_{(\bP^2)^n}$, clarifying and improving the groundbreaking results of \cite{aholt2011hilbert}.
-In particular, our infinitesimal analysis will apply at all points, showing density in the Hilbert scheme; special points are handled well for $n>4$ by a straightforward argument using the cotangent complex, giving the enhancement in those cases.
+As we will see in \cref{sec:morph-hilb}, the deformation-theoretic approach gives strong results on the relationship between $\Cam_n$ and $\Hilb_{(\bP^2)^n}$, clarifying and improving the groundbreaking results of \cite{aholt2011hilbert}.
+In particular, our infinitesimal analysis will apply at all points.
 These methods are very different from the ideal-theoretic methods of \cite{aholt2011hilbert}.
-It would be especially interesting to understand how the cotangent complex argument of Section \ref{sec:collinear-def-lift} relate to the Gr\"obner basis calculations in \cite{aholt2011hilbert}.
+It would be especially interesting to understand how the cotangent complex argument of \cref{sec:collinear-def-lift} relates to the Gr\"obner basis calculations in \cite{aholt2011hilbert}.

 \begin{defn} Fix a ring $A$ containing an ideal $I$ such that $I^2=0$ and let $A_0=A/I$.
 Suppose $\bPhi^0$ is a relative multiview configuration of length $n$ over $A_0$.
 An \emph{infinitesimal deformation of $\bPhi^0$ to $A$\/} is a pair $(\bPhi, \eps)$, where $\bPhi$ is a multiview configuration of length $n$ over $A$ and $\eps:\bPhi\tensor_A A_0\xrightarrow{\sim}\bPhi^0$ is an isomorphism of relative multiview configurations.